 The holders of common stock are entitled to one vote per share on all matters to be voted on by the stockholders, and there are no cumulative voting rights.
 Generally, all matters to be voted on by stockholders must be approved by a majority of the votes entitled to be cast by all shares of common stock present in person or represented by proxy, voting together as a single class, subject to any voting rights granted to holders of any preferred stock; provided, however, that in all director elections that are contested, the nominees for election as a director shall be elected by a plurality of the votes cast.
-For purposes of the foregoing, an election shall be "contested" if, as of the tenth day preceding the date of the filing of the Company's definitive proxy statement for such meeting of stockholders, the number of nominees for director exceeds the number of directors to be elected.
-Our board of directors is divided into three classes of directors, as described below.
+For purposes of the foregoing, an election shall be "contested" if, as of the tenth day preceding the date of the filing of the Company's definitive proxy statement for such meeting of stockholders, the number of nominees for directors as described below.